Grace

 The Essence-Energy Distinction and Uncreated Grace

 First, the Eastern doctrine of “uncreated grace.”
 A 13th century Orthodox monk, Barlaam of Seminara, in criticizing the Latin Church’s position that the Holy Spirit proceeds from the Father and the Son, claimed that univocal statements about God’s nature should be entirely abandoned, since His nature is not in any way demonstrable.
 Barlaam suggested that participation in God can only be through the mediation of created things – particularly study, which he argued was necessary for Christian perfection.
 He argued that the theophanies (the burning bush, the light of the transfiguration) were mere creaturely effects, not actually God.
 Gregory Palamas, a monk with a greater focus on inner stillness than learning, argued that Barlaam’s theory made the power of the Holy Spirit, “which transformed fishermen into Apostles,” into nothing.
-An Eastern synod agreed with Palamas that Barlaam was effectively elevating philosophy over God and condemned his writings.
+An Eastern synod agreed with Palamas that Barlaam was effectively elevating philosophy over the Holy Spirit and condemned his writings.

 Created Grace